chengts95/rustpower/Readme.md

 ## Authors

-- [Your Name]
+- Tianshi Cheng
 ## Contact

-For questions or inquiries, feel free to contact [Your Email].
+Feel free to open a issue or PR.